 Social and Charitable Gambling

-The Social & Charitable Gambling website is available for filing the online annual gambling report.
+The Social & Charitable Gambling website is available only for filing an online annual gambling report.
 If you want to apply for a license, you will need to fill out a paper application.
 Our office is still accepting paper applications.
 To apply for a license, please download the appropriate application below and mail the completed packet including payment to our office.
 There currently is no other option for applications.

 Thank you for your patience during this conversion process.